etcd-io/etcd/Documentation/op-guide/maintenance.md

 memberID:13803658152347727308 alarm:NOSPACE
 ```

-Removing excessive keyspace data will put the cluster back within the quota limits so the alarm can be disarmed:
+Removing excessive keyspace data and defragmenting the backend database will put the cluster back within the quota limits:

 ```sh
 # get current revision